 Drosera macrantha is a scrambling tuberous species widespread across the south west of Western Australia.
 It is closely related to several other taxa which form a species complex.
 D. macrantha itself is widely variable and further reviews of the plants might reveal further taxonomic distinctions.

-Drosera macrantha forms a thin scrambling stem that is glabrous in the lower sections and with glandular hairs in the upper sections.
+The species forms a long, scrambling stem that is covered in a moderately dense layer of glandular hairs in the upper sections.
+The lower portions of the stem are glabrous.
 The orbicular leaves are usually arranged in groups of three, with one leaf that has a particularly long petiole.
-This leaf is used to grasp onto bushes and surfaces to elevate the plant, and grows hairs from the back of the lamina that attach to its surroundings.
-The flowers, which are white or pink, are enclosed by hairy sepals.
-The styles are finely divided and the pollen is bright yellow.
+The extended leaf, upon making contact with a surrounding support, grows auxiliary glands from the back of the lamina to firmly cement it in place.
+The flowers are white and are enclosed by hairy sepals.
+The styles are moderately to very divided and the pollen is bright yellow.